deepns/codegym/notes/journal.md

 // Tracking my journey to 100 days and beyond.

+- Day 81 #golang
+    - channels, bufferred and unbuffered
+    - iterate channels
+    - added flag processing to ledger example
+    - sleep using time.Sleep(). time has the units defined for Second, Milli, Micro
 - Day 80 #golang
     - init() functions
 - Day 79 #golang